RedPointGlobal/redpoint-rpi/docs/migration.md

 ### CSI Secrets Store (AWS Secrets Manager)

-**Before:** Customers using AWS Secrets Manager via the CSI driver had to create a custom `SecretProviderClass` template and manage it outside the chart.
+**Before:** Using AWS Secrets Manager via the CSI driver required creating a custom `SecretProviderClass` template and managing it outside the chart.

 **Now:** The existing `secretsManagement.csi.secretProviderClasses` array now supports AWS-format objects with `jmesPath` extraction via the `objectsContent` field: